 The Dental Implant Process

-There are four main steps in the dental implant process, and our Tampa-area oral surgeons take the time to answer any questions or concerns you may have.
+There are four main steps in the dental implant process, three of which occur under the care of our Tampa-area oral surgeons.
+They will take the time to answer any questions or concerns you may have.

 - Examination: The doctor will examine your mouth using x-rays, images, or impressions to determine if you are a good candidate for dental implants and discuss your options.
 They will evaluate the underlying bone and number of implants needed to develop a precise treatment plan that includes extractions and bone grafting if necessary.